Frequently Asked Questions

 Payment of Fine after 45 calendar days to the Hillsborough County Clerk of Circuit Court: Payment can be made in person or by mail.

-The City of Tampa cannot process citation payments sent in with your utility bill.
-Any payment attempted in this manner will be returned to the citation recipient for proper handling and may cause delays in payment that result in additional court fees.
+The City of Tampa cannot process citation payments sent in with your utility bill or sent to the bill payment address.
+Any payment attempted in this manner may be returned to the citation recipient for proper handling and may cause delays in payment that result in additional court fees.

 Please note: If the total penalty assessed on the citation is not paid within 45-days following the date on the citation, your case will be placed on the docket for a hearing with Hillsborough County Circuit Court.
 Failure to appear in court results in a default judgment of guilty when the case is called in court and an assessment of fines and fees, as determined by the judge.
 Failure to settle any fines assessed by the Court may result in increased penalties up to and including property liens.